InboxSDK/InboxSDK/readme.md

 This project has different kinds of unit tests and integration tests.

 All .js files under `__tests__` and all `*.test.js` files are tests executed by Jest.
-All new (non-integration) tests should be Jest tests.
+All new tests should be Jest tests.

-There are (presently inactive) Selenium-based browser integration tests in `test/chrome/*.js` files.
+The `*.test.js` files inside of `test/chrome` are Puppeteer-based integration tests.
-These are the only tests which test the InboxSDK against the live Gmail and Inbox sites.
-These tests are primarily about checking whether Gmail or Inbox have broken support with us, and our CI system runs these for us.
+These tests open a browser with a test InboxSDK extension and test that various InboxSDK features work correctly in Gmail.
+These tests are primarily about checking whether Gmail has broken support with us, and our CI system runs these for us.
 These tests require that the InboxSDK has been built first and that the ".inboxsdk_test_secret" file or the INBOXSDK_TEST_SECRET environment variable contains the decryption key for the Google test account credentials.
-These tests can be run with `yarn run test-browser`.
+These tests can be run with `yarn puppeteer`.

 # Implementation Notes